kkim1401/wiki-helper/README.md

 # Wiki Helper

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses Wikipedia's API to generate a list of most viewed articles.

 ## Potential Enhancements